 3. Repay Home Buyers Plan and Life Long Learning Plan

-Tip: If you expect to have a significant amount of income on your final Canadian tax return, then consider making a RRSP contribution in the year of departure.
+Tip: If you expect to have a significant amount of income on your final Canadian tax return, then consider making an RRSP contribution in the year of departure.
 The RRSP contribution will be tax deductible.

-7. Disclose all Canadian Assets – Becoming a non-resident of Canada
+7. Disclose All Canadian Assets

 8. Deemed Disposition of Property

-When you become a non-resident of Canada, you are deemed to dispose of all of your property at its fair market value and any unrealized gains will be subject to income tax even if you have, in fact, have not sold the property.
+- When you become a non-resident, you are deemed to dispose of all of your property at its fair market value.
+Any unrealized gains will be subject to income tax, even if you have not sold the property.
 This is known as departure tax, and it can add up to a significant amount.

 Assets that are subject to departure tax include:

-- Stocks of all companies, private and public
+o Stocks of all companies, private and public

-- Mutual funds, exchange-traded funds, partnership interests
+o Mutual funds, exchange-traded funds, partnership interests

-- Real estate situated outside of Canada
+o Real estate situated outside of Canada

-- Foreign Trusts
+o Foreign Trusts

-- Certain personal property, if it has appreciated in value
+o Certain personal property, if it has appreciated in value

 Departure Tax is not applicable to the following:

-- Property belonging to a short-term resident (an individual who is a resident in Canada for less than 60 months in the 120 month period preceding the disposition) when that resident came to Canada or any property acquired through inheritance after that individual became a resident of Canada.
+- Property belonging to a short-term resident (an individual who is a resident in Canada for less than 60 months in the 120-month period preceding the disposition) when that resident came to Canada or any property acquired through inheritance after that individual became a resident of Canada.

 - Property that is deemed to be an “excluded right or interest” of the taxpayer.
 This refers to future benefits and payments under certain plans and arrangements, including pensions, RPPs, IPPs, RRSPs, RRIFs, RESPs, DSPs, and RCAs.
 For the full extensive list, please consult Section 128 of the Canada Income Tax Act.

 - Life Insurance policies also fall under this category.
-However this is only applicable to Canadian residents.
+However, this is only applicable to Canadian residents.
 Non-residents of Canada that own foreign life insurance will be subjected to departure tax.

-Most Canadians do not pay departure tax because of the exceptions.
+- Most Canadians do not pay departure tax because of the exceptions.
 Those Canadians who own investments outside of their RRSPs, or are business owners, should be prepared to pay departure tax upon becoming a non-resident of Canada.
 (There is a special election available to defer paying departure tax by providing the CRA with security or collateral for paying it later).

-Security and Deferring the Departure Tax
+Security and Deferring Departure Tax

 9. Selling Your Home After Leaving Canada

 Tip: If you rent your home while you are a non-resident, which many Canadians choose, you will need to file a Section 216 Tax Return to report the rental profits earned.

-For example, assume that the fair market value of your home when you left Canada was $390,000 and that you sold your for $400,000.
-In this example, the gain will be $10 000, which is subject to 25 percent tax, i.e. $2,500.
+For example: assume that the fair market value of your home when you left Canada was $390,000 and that you sold it for $400,000.
+The gain will be $10,000, which is subject to 25 percent tax, i.e. $2,500.